Being Outdoors Improves Student Outcomes

 After introducing outdoor learning, another teacher shared the story of one child who suffered from extreme ADHD.
 Before entering the outdoor learning program, she was on the verge of being medicated.
 After a few months of learning outdoors, her issues of ADHD are much less pronounced and her learning has greatly improved.
 This teacher believes this result is due to her experience being in nature for hours each day and the ability to greatly vary her style of learning.

-Learn more about the positive effects of Outdoor Learning in an Early Childhood Setting in Nate Bosch's 2019 EDspaces conference presentation.
+Learn more about the positive effects of Outdoor Learning in an Early Childhood Setting from GMB’s 2019 EDspaces conference presentation.